 3. Jump Rope

 It doesn’t matter what boxing gym you go to, everyone will jump rope at some point.
 So it makes sense to get yourself a pair to start.
-If you are wondering why boxers actually jump rope there are actually some very good reasons, this includes:
+If you are wondering why boxers actually jump rope there are actually some very good reasons, these include:

 - Helping footwork